 - Buttons.
 Dresses with a few working buttons on the top can be easily unbuttoned to allow for easy access.

 - Thin straps that can be pulled down.
 This is my preferred method, hence my love of camis.
 I just pull the strap down, undo my bra and have at it.
 This may not be the best option for moms who like to be more covered up.

 - Dresses you can wear a “normal” bra with.
 Nobody wants to see your nursing bra, no matter how cute it is.
 Make sure that whatever dress you choose doesn’t have aspects that need a fancy bra.

 - Length.
 This is a personal preference but beware of the length of your dress.
 Kids require bending and moving on your part.

 What you’re looking for in breastfeeding tops

 - Loose and able to be pulled up.
-A great option that may be overlooked is a shirt that can be pulled up to nurse and wearing a cami underneath.
-It’s the best way to get a lot of use out of pre-baby clothes.
+A great option that may be overlooked is a shirt that can be pulled up to nurse.
+Wearing a cami underneath, you can pull it a bit down and be mostly covered.
+It’s the best way to get use out of pre-baby clothes.